CypRiv/genal/README.md

 To run MR, we need to load both our exposure and outcome SNP-level data in `genal.Geno` instances.
 In our case, the genetic instruments of the MR are the SNPs associated with blood pressure at genome-wide significant levels resulting from the clumping of the blood pressure GWAS.
 They are stored in our `SBP_clumped` `genal.Geno` instance which also include their association with the exposure trait (instrument-SBP estimates in the `BETA` column).

-To get their association with the outcome trait (instrument-stroke estimates), we are going to use SNP-level data from a large GWAS of stroke performed by the GIGASTROKE consortium ([https://www.nature.com/articles/s41586-022-05165-3](https://www.nature.com/articles/s41586-022-05165-3)):
+To get their association with the outcome trait (instrument-stroke estimates), we are going to use SNP-level data from a large GWAS of stroke performed by the GIGASTROKE consortium: [Link to study](https://www.nature.com/articles/s41586-022-05165-3).
+[Link to download](http://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90104001-GCST90105000/GCST90104539/GCST90104539_buildGRCh37.tsv.gz):

 ```python
 stroke_gwas = pd.read_csv("GCST90104539_buildGRCh37.tsv",sep="\t")